Morning sickness | Causes, symptoms and remedies

 Keeping a diary can be helpful if you want to work out exactly when to eat.
 A 2010 review found that around 85 per cent of women suffering from morning sickness have at least two episodes a day.
 If you keep a diary of your symptoms you are likely to see a pattern emerge, including times when you feel better, so aim to eat then.

-Mums swear by these DIY treatments that can really help keep sickness pangs at bay.
-From religiously taking ginger supplements to creating bespoke aromatherapy, there is an idea for everyone.
-Check out our morning sickness remedies guide, here.
+There are also certain DIY treatments that can really help keep sickness pangs at bay.
+From religiously taking ginger supplements to creating bespoke aromatherapy, many mums swap by these morning sickness remedies.

-Are there any food and drinks in particular that can help?
+Are there foods and drinks in particular that can help?

-If you feel like you can’t stomach any food at all, then many mums find the ‘BRAT’ diet of bananas, rice, apple sauce and toast works when all else fails.
+If you feel like you can’t stomach any food at all, then many mums find the 'BRAT’ diet: Bananas, rice, apple sauce and toast works when all else fails.
+These are some of the best foods to eat for morning sickness.
 It’s low in fat, easy to digest and replaces any nutrients you might have lost through being sick.
 Talk to your doctor before making any big changes to your diet, however.

 What are the best breakfasts to ease your morning sickness?

-Yep, even the ingredients in your morning breaky can help the symptoms of morning sickness.
-From delicious avo smoothies to eggs on wholemeal toast, check out our guide to thebest breakfast ideasthat won't leave a bad taste in your mouth.
+Even the ingredients in your morning breaky can help the symptoms of morning sickness.
+From delicious avo smoothies to eggs on wholemeal toast, there are lots of breakfast ideas to ease morning sickness that won't leave a bad taste in your mouth.
 You may also want to swap your morning cuppa out for a cup of ginger tea when you're pregnant, as many mums swear by this for easing nausea.

 Pregnancy food aversions